The biggest bad guy at WrestleMania is coronavirus

 WrestleMania has run in front of massive crowds inside football stadiums every year since 2007, and Sunday’s show was set to take place at the home of the Tampa Bay Buccaneers.
 WWE stood firm that the show must go on and largely moved a card highlighted by stars Brock Lesnar and John Cena to its performance center in Orlando, Florida.

-WWE also spread the card for the first time in WrestleMania over Saturday and Sunday to make room for roughly 16 matches and hit up fans for two times the pay-per-view price.
+WWE also spread the card for the first time in WrestleMania over Saturday and Sunday to make room for roughly 16 matches.
+WrestleMania is $29.99 for each night on pay-per-view. and it also streams for subscribers on the WWE Network.
+The WrestleMania kickoff show airs on FS1 and ESPN has also aired classic WrestleManias to hype the big show.

 “It’s really difficult to do, even without fans, in a safe and effective manner.
 For us, it was trying to continue to try and put on the product and do it as safely as possible, and we feel like we’ve been able to do that.”